-Failure to properly lift unit could result in death or serious injury or possible equipment or propertyonly damage.
+Failure to properly lift unit in a LEVEL position could result in unit dropping and possibly crushing operator/technician which could result in death or serious injury, and equipment or property-only damage.

-Test lift unit approximately 24 inches to verify proper center of gravity lift point.
+Test lift unit approximately 24 inches (61 cm) to verify proper center of gravity lift point.
 To avoid dropping of unit, reposition lifting point if unit is not level.

 - Important: Do not lift the unit without test lifting for balance and rigging.
 Do not lift the unit in windy conditions or above personnel.
 Do not lift the unit by attaching clevis, hooks, pins, or bolts to the unit casing, casing hardware, corner lugs, angles, tabs, or flanges.
 Failure to observe these warnings may result in equipment damage. - Before preparing the unit for lifting, check the unit dimension drawings for center of gravity for lifting safety (" Determine Unit Clearances," p.
-14).
+16).
 Because of placement of internal components, the unit's weight may be unevenly distributed.
 Approximate unit weights are also provided in the unit drawings.

-- Note: Unit rigging and hoisting requires accessory kit BAYLIFT002.
-It includes a kit of four (4) lifting lugs. - 2.
-Insert the four lifting lugs in the openings provided in the drip lip on each end of the unit.
+Note: Unit rigging and hoisting requires accessory kit BAYLIFT002.
+It includes a kit of four (4) lifting lugs.

+- Insert the four lifting lugs in the openings provided in the drip lip on each end of the unit.
 A tap or jerk to the lug will overcome the interference that arises due to the dimple on the lug. - When hoisting the unit, be sure that a proper method of rigging is used.
 Use slings and spreader bars for protection during lifting.
-Always test-lift the unit to determine the exact unit balance and stability before hoisting it to the installation location. - 4.
-When the curb and air ducts have been properly installed, the unit is ready to be hoisted to the roof and set in position. - Important: - To prevent damage to the sides and top of the unit when hoisting use "spreader bars". - The unit must be lowered into position.
-The P.V.C. rubber tape on the curb flange permits the unit to be repositioned if required without destroying the P.V.C. rubber seals affixed to the mounting curb.
+Always test-lift the unit to determine the exact unit balance and stability before hoisting it to the installation location. - When the curb and air ducts have been properly installed, the unit is ready to be hoisted to the roof and set in position.

+Important:

+- To prevent damage to the sides and top of the unit when hoisting use "spreader bars".

+- The unit must be lowered into position.

+The P.V.C. rubber tape on the curb

+flange permits the unit to be

+repositioned if required without

+destroying the P.V.C. rubber seals

+affixed to the mounting curb.